1. Home

 Editing Percentages

 Percentages are calculated manually.
 So you have to enter the percentage you want to show on each page.
 In order to do that, you have to change the percentage shown on the div on each page.
+Make sure to also update the aria-label text to match the percentage.
+This will keep your progress bar ADA compliant for screen readers.

 If you have 4 questions, you might do something like this: